The Gaming Industry: How Competitive Is Video Game Marketing?

 Kyle Orland continues to say that, “Right now, I can tell you that about 37% of the roughly 800 million games registered to various Steam accounts haven’t been loaded a single time.”
 Yes, you heard that right.
 About 295.2 million games on Steam have not been loaded on a computer and your precious little game could be making up these statistics and this could be the reason why there is very little interest in your game and your gaming revenues are low even when the whole industry is profitable.

-Ever since the launch of the iPhone in 2007, mobile gaming has grown to become the dominant player in the gaming industry according to Pocket Gamer.
+Ever since the launch of the iPhone in 2007, mobile gaming has grown to become the dominant player in the gaming industry.
 The report further explains that mobile games surpassed console and PC games in terms of revenues in 2016, generating $46.1 billion compared to $33.5 billion and $29.4 billion for console and PC games respectively.
-The revenue from mobile gaming is also expected to maintain a steady rise in the next few years with Newzoo anticipating the revenues to hit the $120 billion mark by 2022 according to data from Statista.
+The revenue from mobile gaming is also expected to maintain a steady rise in future, and is slated to hit the $120 billion mark by 2022 according to data from Statista.

 The portability aspect of mobile games is what makes them quite appealing to the current smartphone generation as it allows users to play their favorite games wherever they are, without having to set up complex gaming equipment.
 Of course, mobile games are less involving and complex for the hardcore gamer, but the number of casual gamers is rising faster than hardcore gamers according to technology journalist Cassie of GameSparks.

-According to pocketgamer.biz, there are 810,008 active gaming apps available for download in Apple’s app store while statista.com puts the figure of gaming apps in Google Play Store at 677,560 in 2018.
+There are hundreds of thousands of games available on the iOS App Store and Google Play alone.
 These are the games that you are in competition with when you launch your mobile gaming app and this makes penetrating the gaming market and gaining a healthy following among gamers very difficult.